-BOSTON, MA – In an usual move yesterday at Massachusetts Lieutenant General Hospital (MGLH), a medical team has consulted psychiatry to determine if their patient’s lungs have capacity.
+BOSTON, MA – In an unusual move yesterday at Massachusetts Lieutenant General Hospital (MGLH), a medical team has consulted psychiatry to determine if their patient’s lungs have capacity.

 “This is a great teaching case because, one, it makes the distinction between the legal term of competency and the medical term of capacity,” said hospitalist Jason Morgan, who eagerly awaits the recommendations of his psychiatry colleagues.
 “Second, it shows that there are different types of capacities: mental, decision-making, and lung.
 Even lung capacity can be subdivided.
 There’s total lung capacity, vital capacity, inspiratory capacity, and functional residual capacity.
 That’s a whole lot of capacity to determine and I definitely cannot do it alone!”